Morocco travel guide

 We’ve visited Morocco many times over the past 10 years.
 One road trip alone lasted 6 months so we’re in a great position to prepare this Morocco travel guide for you.
 We discovered this diverse country at a slow pace.
 And it more than lives up to the hype!
 Morocco’s imperial cities are a heady blend of souks, incredible architecture and diverse history.
 The driving challenges for the adventurous off-road fanatics are unforgettable.
 The hospitality of the Moroccan people is second to none.
 And the Sahara Desert is, well, let’s just say we love it!
 Use our Morocco travel guide to help plan your next epic overland adventure.

-We’ve created this Morocco travel guide to help fellow travellers prepare for their own unforgettable road trip.
-We’ve included key information here with links to articles to help you plan your route through Morocco.
+We’ve created this Morocco travel guide to help fellow travellers prepare for their own unforgettable trip.
+We’ve included key information here with links to articles to help you plan your route through Morocco, especially useful if you’re planning a road trip.
 They’ll help you discover some unmissable spots, provide important practical information to know before you set off and plenty of photos to inspire your next epic road trip in Morocco.

 Where is Morocco?

 Morocco is located in Northwest Africa, right on the edge of the African continent.
 It shares 3 land borders with Spain to the north, Algeria to the east and Mauritania to the south.
 Morocco has coasts on both the Mediterranean Sea and the Atlantic Ocean.